by Michael Holland

 New leaders are trying very hard to be successful, but too often, their mistakes are the outgrowth of their environment and the lack of good training and coaching.
 You have probably seen these five mistakes new leaders make (and possibly noticed them in seasoned leaders as well).

-- Believe there is a perfect way to manage others.
 New leaders look around and see seasoned leaders who make the work of leadership look easy.
 It seems as if there must be a secret book or something that will reveal the formula for being the perfect manager.
-It’s difficult for a high-performing individual contributor to not expect that there is a perfect way to manage, but the truth is that each leader must find the leadership voice and style which works well for them.
+It’s difficult for a high-performing individual contributor to not expect that there is a perfect way to manage, but the truth is that each leader must find the leadership voice, rhythm, and style which works well for them.

 We must seek to enable new leaders to learn successful leadership habits as early as possible so that they can become models for future leaders to replicate.